GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/functions.rst

 Overloading the '.' and '?.' operators
 ---------------------------------------------

-daScript allows you to overload the dot . operator, which is used to access fields of structure or a class.
+Daslang allows you to overload the dot . operator, which is used to access fields of structure or a class.
 To overload the dot . operator, you need to define a special function with the name operator `.` Here's the syntax::

     def operator.(<object>: <type>; <name>: string) : <return_type>